BradleySpiclin/TicTacToeImproved/README.md

 Board
 -
 The Board class represents the game board and keeps track of the state of the game.
 It has a 2D array of char to represent the board and methods to make a move, check if a move is valid, and check if the board is full.
+Board also contains a Dictionary of Tuple and Boolean which is used to track which grids hav been visited by a player and this provides the ability to insert a wildcard character at an unvisted grid space.

 Game
 -